Skip to Main Content

 What is it?

-This voluntary Joint Commission’s HCE Certification program is designed to recognize organizations that go beyond the basic accreditation requirement and seek to formalize structures, processes, and goals for identifying and addressing health disparities.
+The voluntary certification program from Joint Commission is designed to recognize organizations that go beyond the basic accreditation requirement and seek to formalize structures, processes, and goals for identifying and addressing health disparities.

 Who can apply?